aakashp31102005/MY-LEARNING-JOURNEY-AS-SWE/BACKEND/JAVA-BACKEND-PRIMARY/PRACTICING/PHASES AND NOTES/JAVA-PLAN-PHASES/PHASE ONE/java_complete_core_topics.md

   - available() and skip() methods
   - close() and resource management
   - try-with-resources usage

+## 8.2.2 PERFORMANCE MEASUREMENT OF PROGRAMS IN JAVA

 ### 8.3 Character Streams
 - **Reader Hierarchy**